tnsardesai/QuantumComputing/simon_grover_doc.md

 Aspects easy to learn were:
 1. It's extremely easy to build and test quantum circuits.
-2. Integrates well with existing popular Python libraries like Numpy.
+2. Integrates very well with existing popular Python libraries like Numpy.
-3. Because it's a Python library, it makes it easy to combine the classical and quantum computations in one code.
+3. Because it's a Python library, it's easy to combine the classical and quantum computations in one code.

 Aspects difficult to learn were:
 1.